Austin | Charlotte | D.C. | Detroit | Los Angeles | Miami | New York | Phoenix

 Violence Against Women Act (VAWA)

-Victims of battery or extreme cruelty committed by an immediate family member of legal status may be eligible to become lawful permanent residents by self-petitioning under the federal Violence Against Women Act, also known as VAWA.
+Victims of battery or extreme cruelty committed by immediate family members, such as a spouse, children, and sometimes parents, of legal status may be eligible to become lawful permanent residents by self-petitioning under the federal Violence Against Women Act, also known as VAWA.
 VAWA self-petitioners can file without the knowledge or consent of the abusive family member.
-Family members include current and former spouses, parents, or children; however, the abuser must be a U.S. citizen or legal permanent resident.
+Immediate family members include current and former spouses, parents, or children; however, the abuser must be a U.S. citizen or legal permanent resident.
+In some cases, derivative family members may also qualify for certain benefits, such as employment authorization, if the principal applicant is approved.
 Obtaining lawful permanent residence through VAWA is a two-step process and many VAWA self-petitioners are eligible to adjust within the United States.

 BOOK 30 MINUTE CONSULTATION HERE